threefoldtech/tfchain/docs/misc/adding_validators.md

   - Intel Ice Lake, or newer (Xeon or Core series); AMD Zen3, or newer (EPYC or Ryzen);
   - ~4~ 8 physical cores @ 3.4GHz;
   - Simultaneous multithreading disabled (Hyper-Threading on Intel, SMT on AMD);
-  - Prefer single-threaded performance over higher cores count.
+  - Prefer single-threaded performance over higher core count.
 A comparison of single-threaded performance can be found here.
 - Storage
   - An NVMe SSD.
 Should be reasonably sized to deal with blockchain growth.
 Minimum around 80GB but will need to be re-evaluated every six months.
 - Memory